In the wind: November 10, 2021

 Jericho Sailing Centre Etiquette

-Common sense and consideration of fellow members and other users help make the Jericho Sailing Centre a true community centre with a friendly salt water community atmosphere.
+Common sense and consideration of fellow members help make the Jericho Sailing Centre a true community centre with a friendly salt water community atmosphere.
 Here are a few etiquette reminders to keep things sailing along smoothly:

 - Do not leave your craft unattended on the shoreline for extended periods – share the shore.

 - RAMPS, and the areas adjacent to launching ramps, are for craft launch/retrieval only.
 Do not rig, repair or otherwise loiter in this area.

 - Do not leave or rig your craft in the rinsing areas adjacent to hosing stations.

 - The Jericho Sailing Centre is a SMOKE/VAPE FREE facility.
 There is No Smoking/Vaping permitted in any Vancouver Park or beach area.

 - Give pathway users the right of way and bear in mind they may be distracted and not aware that you are crossing the pathway with your craft or launch rope.

 - Launch dollies are for launching/retrieval only (not for storage) and must be returned to the fence immediately after use.